 For shooting indoor portrait photography you’ll need to set up a black backdrop with a studio light placed of to the side of the subject at a 45-degree angle that’s above the eye level of your subject.
 The face of the subject should be turned away from the main light source.

-If you don’t have low key studio lighting, you can use the flash from a cell phone or an extraneous source such as a window, although one problem that occurs is the light source illuminating too much of your subject’s face.
+If you don’t have low key studio lighting that you would otherwise use in product photography, you can use the flash from a cell phone or an extraneous source such as a window, although one problem that occurs is the light source illuminating too much of your subject’s face.
 To correct this, simply cover up the bottom of the light source and adjust to get the perfect amount of lighting.

 You can also a secondary source of light on the opposite side, in which case your supplement lighting should be at half the intensity as your main source.